+SWITZERLAND

-SWITZERLAND INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2009 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2010 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: This Special Mention report urges that USTR give attention to Switzerland in 2009 and that it heighten its bilateral engagement with a view to Switzerland's revising its copyright law amendments enacted in July 2008.
+Special 301 Recommendation: IIPA recommends Special Mention for Switzerland in 2010, and again urges that USTR heighten its bilateral engagement on the issues listed below with a view to Switzerland revising its 2008 copyright law amendments.

-Executive Summary: For the past two years, IIPA and its members have expressed concern over the direction of the Swiss effort to amend its copyright law to bring it into compliance with the WIPO Internet Treaties (WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT)).
-Switzerland adopted two sets of amendments on October 5, 2007, one to amend its copyright law to implement obligations under the WCT and WPPT (the law also authorized Switzerland to ratify the treaties) and the other to amend its copyright law on other issues effective July 1, 2008.
+Executive Summary: Switzerland adopted two sets of amendments on October 5, 2007, one to amend its copyright law to implement obligations under the WCT and WPPT (the law also authorized Switzerland to ratify the treaties) and the other to amend its copyright law on other issues effective July 1, 2008.
 There still remain serious problems, as the Swiss law: diverges from the protection granted in EU member states; violates Switzerland's international obligations; and has a damaging effect on the legitimate copyright-based industries in the online marketplace in Switzerland and beyond.
+For this reason, for the past three years, IIPA and its members have expressed concern over the direction.
+Swiss effort has taken to amend its copyright law to bring it into compliance with the WIPO Internet Treaties (WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT)).

-Priority Actions to be Taken in 2009: The copyright industries recommend that the following actions be taken in the near term in Switzerland in order to improve the adequate and effective protection of copyrighted materials:
+Priority Actions to be Taken in 2010: The copyright industries recommend that the following actions be taken by Switzerland in order to ensure the adequate and effective protection of copyrighted materials:

-- Revisit its latest amendments and further amend them to bring Switzerland's copyright law in tune with the laws in the EU and other OECD countries and with Switzerland's international obligations in the WCT and WPPT and the TRIPS agreement. - Ensure that further copyright reform and the importance of effective copyright enforcement in both the offline and online environment continue to be addressed in the work program of the new Swiss-U.S. Trade and Investment Cooperation Forum. - Revisit its provisions on mandatory collective management in many areas, which may violate Switzerland's obligations under TRIPS and the WIPO Internet Treaties - Adopt anti-camcording legislation.
+- Revisit its 2008 amendments and further amend them to bring Switzerland's copyright law in tune with the laws in the EU and other OECD countries and with Switzerland's international obligations under the WCT, WPPT and the TRIPS Agreement. - Ensure that further copyright reform and the importance of effective copyright enforcement in both the offline and online environment continue to be addressed in the work program of the new Swiss-U.S. Trade and Investment Cooperation Forum. - Revisit its provisions on mandatory collective management, which may violate Switzerland's obligations under TRIPS and the WIPO Internet Treaties. - Adopt anti-camcording legislation.